j23414/mango-user-guide/foreach_and_select.md

 foreach
 ---
+Use **foreach** to query and map node and link attributes.
 The general form of the foreach statement is as follows:

 **foreach** *node* | *link* **in** *graph* **where** *condition* **set** *expression* **;**